ITrafficConditioner

 //

-// This module interface is implemented by traffic conditioner modules.
+// Interface for traffic conditioner modules.
 A traffic

 // conditioner connects one input to one output.
 It operates in passive mode on